eBay or AliExpress? Reasons to Shop at Each

 The Case for Shopping eBay

 While the prices for identical goods may be better on AliExpress, high shipping fees can offset those savings.
 Remember that AliExpress sellers ship most of their goods out of mainland China.
-That means you’ll not only incur the freight charges, you may wait weeks for the shipment to arrive.
+That means you’ll not only incur the freight charges, but you may also wait weeks for the shipment to arrive.
 If you need something by a particular date, say for a wedding or birthday, buying it on eBay means it's more likely to arrive on time.

 eBay accepts payments through PayPal, which makes it a better choice for shoppers who don’t want to use their credit cards online.
-PayPal reportedly places a high premium on cyber security, going so far as to hire hackers to search for vulnerabilities in its system.
+PayPal reportedly places a high premium on cybersecurity, going so far as to hire hackers to search for vulnerabilities in its system.
 If you're worried about identity theft, using PayPal on eBay should provide some measure of comfort.

 Unless you’re a traditional manufacturer, supplier or wholesaler, AliExpress largely functions as a shopping platform.
 If you want to sell those items you recently discovered hiding in your attic, or hold an online garage sale or fundraiser, you would be looking in the wrong place.
 Customers who want to sell and buy on the same site should choose eBay.